what was three good measures?

 Three Good Measures was the name for a jamming group I founded along with several friends as well as my partner, Dara.
 It was mostly inspired by my favorite band, Great Big Sea, many of whose songs we played around with when we got together.
 From 2001 to about the middle of 2003, we got together every other week or so, played music, and had pie.
 We called ourselves Three Good Measures, because when we first started playing, that’s about how many good measures of music we could play in a row. ;)

-We had a great deal of fun with it.
+In both iterations of the group, we had a great deal of fun with it.
 And I keep this part of my web page up in its honor.

 Every time TGM got together to jam, I did a writeup of what we did and posted it on our site as well as to the Great Big Sea message board, the Online Kitchen Party.
 It was, really, keeping a blog before I knew I was keeping a blog.

 I’ve been told that my Jam Reports actually inspired an actual professional musician to start his own musical journal, something of which I remain proud to this day.
-So I’ve kept the Jam Reports online, though I’ve moved them over to be part of the archived entries on my Livejournal.
+So I’ve kept the Jam Reports online, though I’ve moved them over to be part of the archived entries on my Dreamwidth account.

 three good measures mp3s